BassT23/Proxmox/README.md

 --without-verified-backup`; this override is not persisted.
 Automatic External backup hooks are not implemented yet.

+Each External Linux system also owns its local settings at `/etc/ultimate-updater/external.conf` (`root:root`, mode `0644`).
+The local file is the source of truth for that External system; the central instance only initializes it from defaults during `external setup` or changes it when an owner explicitly uses External Management.
+It is not overwritten during ordinary checks or updates.
+The allowlisted settings currently include the separate `ONLY_UPDATE_CHECK`, `EXCLUDE_UPDATE_CHECK`, `ONLY`, and `EXCLUDE` filters. `ONLY` takes precedence over its matching `EXCLUDE` for each run type.
+The central UI reads and writes these settings through the fixed, validated remote helper path; it does not transfer secrets or arbitrary file paths.
+A missing, invalid, or offline local configuration is reported rather than silently replaced with central values.
+On an individual External node, these filters match that target's configured External identity; central inventory filters still decide which External systems are contacted at all.

 ### Migrating legacy SSH targets

 During installation or self-update, existing files in